sjoerdvandommelen/id5415/collections/_id5415/1-2-assignment.md

 **What did we achieved?**

-- we have a Raspberry Pi up and running, connected to the same network as the light-bul and able to control it.
+- we have a Raspberry Pi up and running, connected to the same network as the light-bulb and able to control it.